 Since 2000, The Gutsy Group, Inc. has successfully funded (or co-funded) four important research projects which have covered ground breaking research into Crohn’s and colitis.
 In one project, three researchers were awarded Gold Medals from the Gastroenterology Society of Australia.
-In total, funds of $280,000 have been provided by The Gutsy Group, Inc. to research projects.
-We have recently committed $150,000 over the next three years to the Current Research Project.
+In total, funds of $857,000 has been provided by the Gutsy Group to support Research projects since inception. $250,000 of this is supporting current projects.

 We raise funds to find improved treatments and a cure for Crohn’s disease and ulcerative colitis, both types of Inflammatory Bowel Disease (IBD), because IBD is common in the community and affects over 70,000 people1.
 In any one year it has a greater rate of new cases diagnosed than epilepsy, multiple sclerosis and schizophrenia2.
 The prevalence of IBD in Australia is 360.5 people per 100,000 which is one of the highest rates in the world.
 It is second only to Canada where the reported rate is 369.2 per 100,0003.
 Furthermore, the rate of new cases in Australia is increasing4.